wrangleworks/WranglesPY/README.md

 Recipes are written in YAML and allow a series of Wrangles to be run as an automated sequence.

+Recipes can be triggered either from python code or a terminal command.
+#### Run
 ```python
 """
 PYTHON